 Sydney in a Day

-On our productive day in Sydney, we had a little tour by Lisanne’s cousin and we actually saw the most points of interest of Sydney.
-If you only have a short time to spent in Sydney, than this is the perfect tour for you; you get to see some amazing beaches, the Sydney Harbour Bridge, the Opera House, the Botanical Gardens and Darling Harbour.
-Be sure to start this day around 10 or 11 am, because it’ll take a while.
+On our only productive day in Sydney, we had a little tour by Lisanne’s cousin and we actually saw the most points of interest of Sydney.
+If you only have a short time to spent in Sydney, than this is the perfect tour for you; you get to see the Sydney Harbour Bridge, the Opera House, the Botanical Gardens, Darling Harbour and some amazing beaches during the Coogee to Bondi Walk.
+Be sure to start this day around 10 or 11 am, because it’s long!